technical-rex/technicalrex.com/_posts/2014-09-02-designing-a-rest-api-for-a-turn-based-game.md

 category: programming
 tags: [pegger,tutorial]
 permalink: /2014/09/02/designing-a-rest-api-for-a-turn-based-game
+excerpt: >
+    Previously, we created a JSON model for Pegger.
+Now it's time to come up with an API that HTTP clients can use to interact with our game.
+In this tutorial we'll be designing an API "on paper".
+No coding for, just thinking things through.
 ---

 Previously, we created a [JSON model](http://technicalrex.com/2014/08/26/modeling-a-turn-based-game-with-json/) for Pegger.
 Now it's time to come up with an API that HTTP clients can use to interact with our game.